PowerPCFan/kroma/README.md

 ## Why use Kroma?

-Kroma has many features that alternatives like `colorama` and `rich` lack, such as:
+Kroma is significantly better than libraries like `colorama`, and Kroma even has features that the very popular and powerful module `rich` lacks, such as:

-- A simple and well-documented API
+- Dynamic color manipulation
-- Gradients
+- Powerful gradient generation
-- True Color support
+- Built-in color palettes
-- Reusable style objects
+- Global terminal color scheme management (via palettes)

-And more!
+- Simple, intuitive, lightweight, and focused API

 ## Documentation